Treasuries vs. Bonds vs. Savings Accounts: What’s the Difference?

 You can buy individual bonds from specific organizations, or you can buy groups of bonds through an exchange traded fund (ETF) or a mutual fund.
 If you sell a bond, an ETF, or a mutual fund that you’ve held for less than a year, you’ll have to pay income tax at the short-term capital gains rates.
 However, if you hold the security for more than a year, you’ll probably pay the reduced long-term capital gains tax rates.
 Tax law varies depending on the type of bond you invest in, so make sure to check with a CPA or other tax professional to determine the taxability of your bond.

 You can buy bonds from through a traditional broker such as Vanguard, or from one who specializes in bonds.
-There are even apps, such as Worthy, that allow you to buy bonds.

 What Is a Treasury?